11th Light Horse Regiment (Australia): Sinai and Palestine campaign

 When the British forces were withdrawn from Gallipoli, the 11th Light Horse Regiment was reformed in Egypt.
 Their first deployment was in defence of the Suez Canal in July 1916, and patrolling into the Sinai desert.
 In 1916, plans were made to convert the 11th Light Horse, along with the 4th and 12th Light Horse Regiments into cameleers, but this plan was not followed through.
 In early 1917, the 4th Light Horse Brigade was re-formed as part of the Imperial Mounted Division (later designated as the Australian Mounted Division), and the 11th Light Horse Regiment was re-assigned to the brigade, having been unattached until this time.

 In April 1917, following the withdrawal of Ottoman forces, the regiment moved into Palestine.
 Its first battle as a regiment, was the unsuccessful second battle of Gaza, where they fought on foot.
 In October, during their next battle at Beersheba while the other two regiments in the brigade, the 4th and 12th Light Horse Regiments took part in a mounted charge, the 11th was providing flank protection and was too widely dispersed to take part.
 They did, however, with the 12th Light Horse carry out a charge on 7 November, during the Battle of Sheria.
 Faced with heavy Ottoman gun-fire, the regiment had to dismount to continue the attack, but were eventually forced to withdraw.

 When Gaza was captured in November 1917, the Ottoman forces withdrew into Palestine, and the 11th were involved in the pursuit.
 They then spent the early months of 1918, training and resting.
+At this time, the regiment's numbers were bolstered by the 20th Reinforcements contingent which consisted of around thirty young Indigenous Australians, mostly from Queensland.
+This group became known as the Queensland Black Watch.

 The regiment then moved to the River Jordan, taking part in the raid on Es Salt in April and May.
 They were still on the river in July, helping to defeat heavy German and Ottoman attacks in July.

 In August 1918, the regiment was issued with the traditional cavalry sabre and training began in cavalry tactics, so they were ready to resume the British advance in September.
 Advancing along the coast, the 11th Light Horse took part in the battle of Samakh on 25 September.
 The regiment first charged the Ottoman defences on horseback using their sabres, then dismounted and cleared the town with their rifles and bayonets.
 The Ottoman Empire signed the Armistice of Mudros on 30 October 1918, and the war in the Middle East ended.
 However, the regiment had to return to Egypt, where rioting had started in March 1919.
 Finally, in July 1919, the regiment sailed for Australia.
 The war cost the regiment over 100 per cent casualties, with 95 killed and 521 wounded.